 I truly believe that the body heals itself at night.
 When your sleep is interrupted as much as mine is, it definitely impacts your health.

-So I try to get as much sleep as my ten year old with a sleep disorder will let me.
+So I try to get as much sleep as my child with a sleep disorder will let me.
 Some nights its not much.
 Then I try to prioritize a long nap.

 Sleep does a body good!
 (And the mind too!)

 The more I move during the day, the less likely I am to have a pain attack.
 Movement helps keep the blood circulating properly, and is just good for overall health.